 Ethics of Public Relations

-In the world of public relations it is easy to find clients that are willing and on the search for the most appropriate consultants or public relation firms.
-Similarly one would be hard pressed to find a P.R. firm which would decline PR assignments.
-Yet there is certainly a moral and ethical component in public relations which is hardly ever talked about.
+In the world of public relations, finding willing clients and searching for the most appropriate consultants or public relations firms is easy.
+Similarly, one would be hard-pressed to find a P.R. firm that would decline PR assignments.
+Yet there is certainly a moral and ethical component in public relations that is hardly ever talked about.

-When, where and how would or should a public relations firm decline to accept a PR assignment?
+When, where, and how would or should a public relations firm decline to accept a PR assignment?
 The answer is rather philosophical and complex.
-Looking at most current PR dilemmas that a company such as Verizon Wireless (Trademark of the respective entities) one can explore some preliminary topics.
-For instance, does a PR company has duty to decline Verizon ™ PR assignment because of their refusal to allow text messages of certain advertisers?
+Looking at most current PR dilemmas that a company such as Verizon Wireless (Trademark of the respective entities) has, one can explore some preliminary topics.
+For instance, does a PR company must decline Verizon ™ PR assignment because they refuse to allow text messages of certain advertisers?
 Is there a social or cultural duty to abide by?

 To be clear, there is no right or wrong answer.
-One PR firm may chose to take the assignment because of their belief that every private entity is entitled to choose its customer.
-Yet another PR firm may decline to take that assignment because of their belief that even commercial entities have to positively contribute to the collective.
+One PR firm may take the assignment because of its belief that every private entity is entitled to choose its customer.
+Yet another PR firm may decline to take that assignment because they believe that even commercial entities must contribute positively to the collective.

-No matter what the choice or final decision, it is important to realize that the end result of such assignments are not without consequences which may include tarnished reputation or PR backlash from existing or potential future clients.
-The bottom line on such decisions may have long term negative impact on business growth as well as issues related to company reputation.
+No matter the choice or final decision, it is important to realize that the result of such assignments is not without consequences, including a tarnished reputation or PR backlash from existing or potential future clients.
+The bottom line on such decisions may have long-term negative impacts on business growth and issues related to company reputation.

 Brought to you by World Consulting Group – Your one-stop management consulting firm.